polkadot-developers/knowledgebase/current/advanced/block-import.md

 ## The Basic Queue
 Substrate also provides a default implementation known as the [`BasicQueue`](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sp_consensus/import_queue/struct.BasicQueue.html).
 The `BasicQueue` does not do any kind of optimization, rather it performs the verification and import steps sequentially.
 It does, however, abstract the notion of verification through the use of the [`Verifier`](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sp_consensus/import_queue/trait.Verifier.html) trait.

 Any consensus engine that relies on the `BasicQueue` must implement the `Verifier` trait.
-In the simplest cases, such as Sunstrate's instant seal consensus, the `Verifier` is simple declares all blocks as valid.
+In the simplest cases, such as Substrate's instant seal consensus, the `Verifier` is simple declares all blocks as valid.
 In slot-based engines check that the blocks timestamp actually falls in the correct time window for the slot it is claiming.

 ## The Block Import Trait